georgzurbonsen/Beyond4P_Apps/IMF Example/Analyze GDP Growths.md

 ## Prepare and clean up the Worldbank data

-The sheet loaded looks like this one (but without the formatting)
+The sheet loaded looks like this one:

 ![Worldbank Table](images/Worldbank_Table.jpg)